Academic research as data

 Academic research can help you answer the ‘why’.

-Take a look at this excerpt from ‘100 Things Every Designer Needs to Know‘ by Susan Weinschenk on how people read.
-It’s research on how the brain works and takes in information.
+100 Things Every Designer Needs to Know‘ by Susan Weinschenk looks at how people read.
+Research was carried out on how the brain works and takes in information.
 That might seem like a step too far but it gives you tips on how to convert that into your content design.